Currumbin Wildlife Sanctuary: the Gold Coast’s Favourite Attraction Turns 70

 #TBT Check out this amazing throwback, who else remembers feeding our Lorikeets when they were kids? #currumbinsanctuary

 At Currumbin Wildlife Sanctuary, family holiday fun has come a long way since this family’s picture was taken.
-As the park’s collection of animals began to grow, it inevitably become one of Queensland’s best value attractions for kids and adults alike.
+As the park’s collection of animals began to grow, it inevitably became one of Queensland’s best value attractions for kids and adults alike.

 Today, there are even more exciting interactive displays on the Sanctuary’s horizon, so be sure to watch this space.